 We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.
 Check out my Amazon shop to see all of my recommended kitchen tools.

-- 3 large plates or platters (for dredging)
+- 3 large plates or platters for the dredging station

 - Tongs